Yacine Qasmi

-Yacine Qasmi (ياسين قاسمي; born 3 January 1991) is a professional footballer who plays as a striker for Spanish club CD Leganés.
+Yacine Qasmi (ياسين قاسمي; born 3 January 1991) is a professional footballer who plays as a striker for Primera Federación club Alcoyano.
 Born in France, he represented Morocco at youth international level.

-After one substitute appearance for Paris Saint-Germain, he spent most of his career in Spain, primarily in Segunda División B. He later played for Elche and Rayo Vallecano in Segunda División, and the latter in La Liga.
+After one substitute appearance for Paris Saint-Germain, he spent most of his career in Spain, primarily in Segunda División B. From 2019, he made over 140 Segunda División appearances for Elche, Rayo Vallecano, Leganés and Eibar, playing one La Liga game for the second of those clubs.

+Early life

+Qasmi was born in Pontoise, France, to Moroccan parents.
+He acquired French nationality on 24 March 1993, through the collective effect of his parents' naturalization.

 Club career

+Early career

-Born in Pontoise, Qasmi joined Paris Saint-Germain's youth setup in 1999, from Cosmo de Taverny.
+Qasmi joined Paris Saint-Germain's youth setup in 1999, from Cosmo de Taverny.
 After appearing as a senior with the reserves, he made his professional debut on 15 December 2010, coming on as a second-half substitute for Mathieu Bodmer in a 1–1 UEFA Europa League away draw against FC Karpaty Lviv.